John R. Taylor

-Inspired by Boyd’s articulation of Bundanon’s landscape as “thirds: sky, earth and river” and the meaning of ‘Bundanon': ‘two things deep-his’ in Dhurawal language, Utako's project is proposed to articulate light/shadow and sound/silence in its ‘millie: in-between’, with works on paper and video works, which will comprise a wall installation in the studio, as a form of visual poetry.
-Utako's engagement with and research through Trust Collection and resources will be reflected in the creative processes.
+During her residency, Utako Shindo’s project articulated light/shadow and sound/silence in its ‘millie: in-between’, with works on paper and video works, which comprised of a wall installation in the studio, as a form of visual poetry.
+Shindo’s engagement with and research through the Bundanon Collection and resources were reflected in the creative processes.